-The Advanced Installer Project is a XML file with the extension AIP.
+The Advanced Installer Project is an XML file with the extension AIP.
 Advanced Installer provides several mechanisms for managing your installation project.
 These mechanisms can be accessed using toolbar buttons, the application main menu and keyboard accelerators.

 Creating a new project